-Several extracolonic cancers (small bowel, stomach, pancreas, thyroid, central nervous system, liver, bile ducts, adrenal gland) occur with a higher incidence in individuals with FAP than in the general population as well.
+- Other types of cancer (small bowel, stomach, pancreas, thyroid, central nervous system, liver, bile ducts, and/or adrenal gland)

 Genetics clinics are a source of information for individuals and families regarding genetic conditions, treatment, inheritance, and genetic risks to other family members.
 More information about genetic consultations is available from Genetics Home Reference.
 To find a genetics clinic, we recommend that you contact your primary healthcare provider for a referral.

 The following online resources can help you find a genetics professional in your community:

 - The National Society for Genetic Counselors provides a searchable directory of US and international genetic counseling services.

 - The American College of Medical Genetics has a searchable database of US genetics clinics.